 Olduvai Gorge

-Olduvai or Oldupai Gorge is a palaeoanthropological site located in the Great Rift Valley, between Ngorongoro Conservation Area and the Serengeti National Park in northern Tanzania.
+Olduvai, or Oldupai, Gorge is a palaeoanthropological site located in the Great Rift Valley, between the Ngorongoro Conservation Area and the Serengeti National Park in northern Tanzania.

-Oldupai is a Maasai word for a wild sisal plant that grows around the area.
+Oldupai is a Maasai term for a wild sisal plant found in the area.

-Olduvai Gorge is also known as the Cradle of Mankind, it was acclaimed as a World Heritage site by UNESCO in 1979.
+Olduvai Gorge is also known as the Cradle of Mankind.
+It was designated a World Heritage Site by UNESCO in 1979.

-Olduvai Gorge was formed about 300,000 years ago, as the result of aggressive geological activity and streams.
+Olduvai Gorge formed about 300,000 years ago due to intense geological activity and stream erosion.

-It is about 55 kilometers in length and up to 100 meters deep.
+It is approximately 55 kilometers long and up to 100 meters deep.

-Geologically, tectonic activities including faulting and water actions curved this gorge and exposed layers rich in prehistoric remains.
+Geologically, tectonic activities, including faulting and water actions, carved this gorge and exposed layers rich in prehistoric remains.

 To this end, archaeological and palaeontological collections from this site have contributed significantly to the current understanding of the origin and spread of early human ancestors.